GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 ## Lighthouse Audit

-Lastly, it's a good idea to use Lighthouse to verify the changes that you just made.
+Lastly, it's a good idea to use <a target="_blank" rel="noopener noreferrer" href="https://web.dev/discover-performance-opportunities-with-lighthouse">Lighthouse</a> to verify the changes that you just made.

 Lighthouse's "Efficiently encode images" performance audit can let you know if